TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 For the rest of errors in the list above, please create an issue in [{{% tts %}} GitHub repository](https://github.com/TheThingsNetwork/lorawan-stack) or contact [The Things Industries support](mailto:support@thethingsindustries.com).

+## I'm seeing the "Gateway missed too many pongs” warnings in the Gateway Live data events.
+What's causing this?

+The Gateway Server disconnects LoRa Basics Station gateways that stop sending pongs to pings that the server is sending, so the gateway might get disconnected after failing to send two or more pongs.
+Gateways that don't send pongs to server pings will probably face this issue.

 ## I do not see the downlink being scheduled by the Network Server.
 What do I do?

 If you notice your downlink is not being scheduled, check your gateway's Live data tab for the [`gs.down.send` event]({{< ref "/reference/api/events#event:gs.down.send" >}}).
 If you do not see this event, it means that the Network Server failed to schedule the downlink message to Gateway Server.